astral-sh/uv/docs/installation.md

 # Installing uv

-Install uv with our standalone installers, from PyPI, or from your package manager of choice.
+Install uv with our standalone installers or your package manager of choice (e.g., `pip install uv`).

 ## Standalone installer

-uv provides a standalone installer that downloads and installs uv:
+uv provides a standalone installer to downloads and install uv:

 ```console title="macOS and Linux"
 $ curl -LsSf https://astral.sh/uv/install.sh | sh